 Tourist attractions in Lindenfels im Odenwald

-Welcome on the English homepage of Lindenfels im Odenwald.
+Welcome to the English website of Lindenfels im Odenwald.
 Here you can find the most important information for tourists in English.

 Lindenfels, the climatic health spa in the beautiful Odenwald, consists of the small town Lindenfels itself and the communities Eulsbach, Glattbach, Kolmbach, Schlierbach, Seidenbuch, Winkel and Winterkasten, that were incorporated into the municipality in 1972, but still appear like separate villages.
 It is situated in the Geo-Naturepark “Bergstraße-Odenwald”, member in the network of UNESCO Geoparks, and belongs to the district Bergstraße that is known to tourists as “Nibelung country”.